About This Course

 Candidates must hold an honours (NFQ level 8) primary degree with a minimum 2H2 in a relevant discipline.
 See Requirements for full details.

 Course Delivery Method

-The Postgraduate Diploma in Trauma Studies is delivered by Criminology at UCC in conjunction with WAVE Trauma Centre Belfast.
 The overall aim of the WAVE Trauma Centre as a cross-community, voluntary, regional organisation is to offer care and support to anyone bereaved, injured or traumatised through the 'Troubles' of Northern Ireland.
 Since its establishment in 1991, WAVE has offered direct support to over 5,000 individuals.
 WAVE service delivery includes Advocacy & Casework Services; Complementary Therapies; Counselling & Psychotherapy; Outreach Support and Welfare Advice.
-Other services include Trauma Training; Transgenerational / Youth services and Truth, Justice & Acknowledgement.
+Other services include Trauma Training; Transgenerational/Youth services and Truth, Justice & Acknowledgement.
 By bringing the expertise of the WAVE team together with the programme staff in UCC, we aim to deliver a course that will allow students to develop their knowledge and understanding of trauma, both in a theoretical but also in an applied manner.

 The course will begin with an orientation week.
 This involves engaging with tutors online, completing a library tutorial online, and familiarising yourself with the online learning platform.
 Throughout the duration of the course, students will have access to both academic and pastoral support via both ACE and their module tutors.

-As a guide, five credit modules will involve students engaging with:
+As a guide, 5-credit modules will involve students engaging with:

 - Online moderated activities - personal online tutoring and online group discussion